Maintenance Workers, Machinery

 -

-Sounds, Noise Levels Are Distracting or Uncomfortable — 60% responded “Every day.”
+Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 60% responded “Every day.”

 -